Covid 19 coronavirus: Air New Zealand parks up more than half its fleet

 Jet aircraft take about 400 out staff hours to park and initially maintain, while turboprop aircraft take about 100 hours to park and initially maintain.

-After that turboprops about 20 hours of labour each per week to maintain while in storage.
+After that turboprops take about 20 hours of labour each per week to maintain while in storage.

 The airline is cutting its domestic and international schedule to about 5 per cent of its peak, when it carried more than 17 million passengers a year.